newjersey/navigator.business.nj.gov/content/src/fundings/dep-drinking-water.md

 Must be a nonprofit, non-community water systems in New Jersey and use the funds for the following construction projects:

-* Water treatment facilities correcting a system's non-compliance with Surface Water Treatment requirements, acute violations, maximum contaminant levels, lead, and copper rule exceedances, or secondary drinking water regulation exceedances
+* Water treatment facilities correcting a system's non-compliance with Surface Water Treatment requirements, acute violations, maximum contaminant levels, lead, and copper rule exceedance, or secondary drinking water regulation exceedance
 * Consolidation of water systems to comply with the SDWA
 * Rehabilitation of existing water treatment facilities, water mains, pump stations, water storage facilities, or new water storage facilities to maintain compliance with the SDWA and wells
 * Allowances for planning and design are also available